 The signs and symptoms that accompany (or precede) an ear infection can indicate a number of different conditions.
 If you are concerned that what your child has is more than just a simple cold, it's always okay to make a doctor’s appointment.
 And if it is something more dangerous, you’ll want to get an accurate diagnosis and prompt treatment for your little one.

 Ear infections are painful (sometimes more so for the parents than the children).
 Don’t hesitate to call your child's doctor if your infant or toddler is having trouble sleeping or showing more than normal irritability after a cold or other upper respiratory infection.

-If your little one’s fever lasts for more than a day, if her ear pain is severe, and especially if you observe a discharge of fluid, pus or bloody discharge from the ear, her body is telling you to get her to a doctor immediately.
-The sooner you get a diagnoses and a treatment, the less pain she will be in and the less likely that something more dangerous can develop.
+If your little one’s fever lasts for more than a day, if her ear pain is severe, and especially if you observe a discharge of fluid, pus, or bloody discharge from the ear, her body is telling you to get her to a doctor immediately.
+The sooner you get a diagnosis and treatment, the less pain she will be in and the less likely that something more dangerous can develop.

 The Dangers of Ear Infections in Infants